 How Learning Occurs in Social Cognitive Theory?

-Behaviourists originally proposed that learning takes place by enforcing widely accepted facts and experiencing environments.
+Behaviourists originally proposed that learning takes place by enforcing accepted facts and experiencing environments.
 It is then that Bandura’s theory added that learning also takes place by observing other people.

 One may never have driven a car or used a hammer.
 But everybody knows that the steering wheel guides the car and a hammer drives in a nail.